-One curious aspect of cat behaviour is their tendency to “chatter” at birds.
+One curious aspect of cat behavior is their tendency to “chatter” at birds.
 The piercing, laser-focused stare, quivering mouth and repetitive squeaking, meowing or chirping is often accompanied by a wagging tail and alert posture.
 It’s fascinating to watch, but why do cats do it?
 Cat in a Flat finds out.

 What do we mean by a cat chattering?

-Commonly this behaviour occurs when a cat is looking out of a window and sees a bird, rodent, or other small animals nearby.
+Commonly this behavior occurs when a cat is looking out of a window and sees a bird, rodent, or other small animals nearby.
 Cats then rapidly open and close their mouth, usually while making a chirping or squeaking noise.
 While chattering, a cat’s body language will indicate a predatory reaction too; including alert ears, a focused stare and a wagging tail.